HubSpot/vex/docs/api/1-Basic.md

 vex.dialog.buttons.NO.text = 'Aahw hell no'
 ```

-You can also change the yesText and noText options of the dialog to change the labels:
+You can also change the `yesText` and `noText` options of `vex.dialog` to change the labels for a single dialog.
+These options cannot be used in conjunction with a custom buttons array.

 ```javascript
 vex.dialog.prompt({